 A celebration of her life will be held sometime this spring.
 We have many fond memories of our dear mom and grandma and we will share them at her celebration.
 She told people in her last few years that she had a good life.
 We agree.

-To send flowers to Madonna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Madonna Madelyn Vant, please visit our floral store.